 On the other hand, suppose your landlord knew the tree was rotted and needed removal.
 You could sue your landlord for your injuries because the landlord failed to remedy a hazardous condition.

-Second, if you share liability for an accident, a judge or claims adjuster can reduce your damages under Florida’s comparative negligence statute.
+Second, if you share liability for an accident, a judge or claims adjuster can reduce or prohibit your damages under Florida’s modified comparative negligence statute.
+If your percentage of fault is 50% or lower, your awarded compensation will be reduced proportionately.
+However, you’ll be ineligible to recover compensation if your share of blame exceeds 50%.

 Thus, if you collide with a speeding driver, you might share in the liability if you were texting at the time of the accident.
 If a jury or claims adjuster assigns you 15% of the blame, you can only recover 85% of your damages.